Application Security Best Practices 2025

 A03:2025 - Injection

-SQL Injection, NoSQL Injection, Command Injection - classics that still work.
-Drops from #1 (2021) to #3 thanks to the popularization of ORMs and parameterized queries.
-However, if you're still using string concatenation in SQL queries - this is a problem you need to fix IMMEDIATELY.
+SQL Injection, NoSQL Injection, Command Injection.
+These are old attacks that still work.
+Injection dropped from #1 (2021) to #3 thanks to wider ORM and parameterized query adoption.
+But if you're still concatenating strings in SQL queries, stop and fix it now.

 // ❌ Vulnerable - SQL Injection